danwerner/multimethodic/README.rst

 How to use multimethods
 -----------------------

-To use multimethods, a MultiMethod instance must be created first.
+To use multimethods, a `MultiMethod` instance must be created first.
 Each MultiMethod instance takes a name and a dispatch function, as discussed above.

-Methods are associated with MultiMethods by decorating a function with the
-@method decorator.
-The function needs to have the same name as the MultiMethod.
-The @method decorator takes a dispatch value which signals to the MultiMethod that whenever its dispatch function returns this value, this method should be selected.
+Methods are associated with MultiMethods by decorating a function using the `@method` decorator, which is an attribute of the multimethod itself.
+This decorator registers the function for a dispatch value so that whenever the MultiMethod is called and its dispatch function returns this value, the decorated function will be selected.

 Okay, that was dry enough.
 Let's put this concept to work with a small example: